 “I cook for six to eight hours a day.
 My neighborhood only sells junk food, so I have to cook my own food if it is going to be healthy.
 I don’t have gas or reliable hot water in my home.
 I just cook on a hot plate and a toaster oven.
 It can take me four hours to make chicken for my family in that toaster oven.
 It takes a long time, but providing healthy meals for my family is important.
 It is hard, but it is important to me.”

 It wasn’t always this way.
-Ulivia’s family lives in a neighborhood where there are many fast food restaurants and few places to purchase healthful whole foods – often referred to as a “food deserts”.
-New York City has wide and complex health disparities by race, ethnicity and neighborhoods.
-Families like the Uivia’s family face a great deal of barriers to eating well, including economic instability and unequal access to healthy and fresh food.
+Ulivia’s family lives in a neighborhood where there are many fast food restaurants and few places to purchase healthful whole foods – often referred to as food deserts.
+New York City has wide and complex health disparities by race, ethnicity, and neighborhoods.
+Families like Uivia’s family face a great deal of barriers to eating well, including economic instability and unequal access to healthy and fresh food.
 In turn, minorities are vulnerable to childhood obesity, and chronic diseases like diabetes and hypertension.

-Ulivia believes that it is the support of her Neighborhood WIC Center that has launched her and her family on to a healthier path.
-Public Health Solution’s WIC program helps 43,000 women and children eat healthy by providing nutrition education, breastfeeding support, and checks to purchase nutritious foods.
+Ulivia believes that it is the support of her Neighborhood WIC center that has launched her and her family on to a healthier path.
+Public Health Solution’s WIC program helps 40,000 women and children eat healthy by providing nutrition education, breastfeeding support, and checks to purchase nutritious foods.

 Over the years, Ulivia has taken advantage of just about every service that her Neighborhood WIC offers.
 Ulivia had a very difficult time breastfeeding one of her children, which caused her a great deal of stress.
 She visited a WIC lactation consultant immediately after coming home from the hospital with her newborn.
 “I went to visit WIC a lot at that time, even when it was not my appointment.
 I called a lot.
 I really wanted to breastfeed.
 My lactation consultant helped me tremendously.”